FaizaEsha/EVA-rule-based-chatbot/README.md

 Instead of relying on complex machine-learning models, EVA uses predefined rules and logical conditions to interpret user input and provide relevant responses.
 This approach keeps the system lightweight, predictable, and easy to understand while still creating an engaging conversational experience.

-EVA was developed as a practical project during my **AI Internship at DecodeLabs in 2026**.

 ---